 In 2008 the UK was hit by severe recession, but the BDA was able to maintain its work, which included the introduction of the new ‘Eurocode’ geotechnical Standards.
 Geothermal Drilling for ground source heat pumps started to become more significant, and the BDA was much involved in developing training for this activity.

 Brian Stringer retired in January 2014, after nearly 15 years of service, and Keith Banton was appointed Executive Secretary in February 2014 with the BDA office moved to Nottinghamshire.

 From its typical ‘male’ origins, the BDA has moved on to reflect the now more diverse nature of the drilling and wider construction sector.
 This was reflected with the BDA’s first female Chair and Managing Director of Raeburn Drilling, Anne Baxter, who brought a breath of fresh air to the Association, as well as being a role model for women working in or considering a career in construction.

-The contribution of committee member Natalie Bews, Senior Engineering Geologist, Structural Soils Ltd has also been significant in championing the role women can play in construction and the BDA would like to encourage more women to contribute.
+The contribution of committee member Natalie Bews, Director, Concept Engineering Consultants Ltd, has also been significant in championing the role women can play in construction and the BDA would like to encourage more women to contribute.

 Since its beginnings in the 70’s, the BDA has worked with its members and in collaboration with industry bodies to develop all manner of guidance documents, training, and support tools that have elevated the drilling sector as one of the most professional and trusted within the specialist contract industry.